 In Prem Lal Nahata v.
-Chandi Prasad Sikaria, the court consolidates and amends laws relating to Courts of Civil Judicature.
-It Also deals with substantive rights but mainly aims to consolidate the law relating to civil courts and procedures.
+Chandi Prasad Sikaria, the court observed that the CPC deals with substantive rights but mainly aims to consolidate the law relating to civil courts and procedures.

 Extent and Applicability

-The Civil Procedure Code was passed in 1908 and came into force from 1st January 1909.
+The Civil Procedure Code was passed in 1908 and came into force on 1st January 1909.
 The Code is applicable to the whole country.

 The procedural law is always subservient to and is in aid to justice.
 Nothing can be given by a procedural law what is not sought to be given by a substantive law and nothing can be taken away be the procedural law what is given by the substantive law, was stated in Saiyad Mohammad Bakar v.
 Abdul Habib Hasan Arab [(1998) 4 SCC 43]

 The Code is exhaustive on the matters directly dealt by it but does not expand much upon the points that it does not specifically deal with.
-The writers of the code could not foresee the possible circumstances which may arise in the future litigations and could not as a result, provide the procedure for such scenarios.
+The writers of the Code could not foresee the possible circumstances which may arise in future litigations and could not, as a result, provide the procedure for such scenarios.
 Hence, inherent powers were awarded to the court to meet such circumstances according to the principles of natural justice, equity and good conscience.

-The Body of the Code has 12 parts containing 158 sections.
+CPC has XI Parts containing 158 sections.
 Sections 1-8 are preliminary as Section 1 deals with the extent of applicability and Section 2 deals with definitions.
-Sections 3-8 talk about the constitution of different courts and their jurisdictions.
+Sections 3-8 talk about the constitutions of different courts and their jurisdictions.